mrachh/fmm3dbie_software_demo/README.md

 ----------------------

-- Problem set 1: Illustrate order of convergence for a stellarator like geometry
+- Problem set 1: Illustrate order of convergence for a stellarator like geometry (Done)

+- Problem set 2: Play with surface smoother with multiscale geometries

-- Problem set 2: Compute bistatic radar cross-section of a smoothed boxed torus
+- Problem set 3: Compute bistatic radar cross-section of a smoothed boxed torus

 Note that solutions to the problem sets are included in the `solutions/` folder